yevhenii-pinkal/fastboot-duplicates-headers-issue/README.md

 # fastboot-duplicates-headers-issue

-## This repo was created to demonstrate the next issue of the fastboot-app-server
+## This repo was created to demonstrate the issue of the fastboot-app-server package:

-## package:

-> All headers set in the beforeMiddleware hook will be duplicated in fastboot response.
+> All response headers which were set in the beforeMiddleware hook will be duplicated in the fastboot response.

 ![Issue Screenshot](/assets/images/issue-screenshot.png)